Skip to navigation Skip to content

 9

-Principal carer became a lone parent at the start of the current period as an Australian resident
+Principal carer became a lone parent after the start of the current period as an Australian resident

 A customer who becomes a lone parent and is the principal carer of a dependent child is entitled to an exemption from the NARWP for JobSeeker Payment (JSP) and Youth Allowance (YA) (job seeker) or Parenting Payment Single (PPS).